websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 1. Alternatively, hover over the asset and click the *Info* (![Information icon](../../images/icon-information.png)) icon.

     ![The Information sidebar provides different metadata for your content.](./content-dashboard-interface/images/09.png)

+All the document info panels will show:

+* Title of the document

+* Read-only input showing the file URL with a copy URL button

+* File name (example.jpg)

+* Document subtype

+* Versions and status labels

+* Author's avatar and name

+* Preview (image) with a link to the preview.
+The preview link is available if the document can have an image preview, for example, .png has a link but a .zip doesn't.

+* Download button (video shortcuts won't have download button)

+* Description

+* Categorization section:

+* List of categories assigned to the content

+* List of tags

+* Details section:

+* Extension and size of the file

+* Created and Modified dates

+* File ID

 ## Related Information